nzge/nzge.github.io/projects/parallettes.md

 repo: ""
 ---

-Since I was young, I have always been a fan of personal fitness.
-I played lots of sports growing up.
+I have always been physically active from a young age, as my parents involved in lots of team sports.

-This long fitness journey led me to calisthenics.
+This fitness journey eventually led me to calisthenics.
 I was captivated by the gravity-defying feats of strength and the aesthetic, muscular, and proportioned physiques that epitomize the ideal physique of most guys.

 ## Inspiration